yegor256/blog/_posts/2017/may/2017-05-30-why-contribute-to-open-source.md

 place you find the most suitable.

 Over the last six years of my active participation in open source development I've never seen anyone asking me that.
 Why?
 I don't know.
-Maybe all programmers are just shy and modest?
-I doubt it.